CollinPoetoehena/DevOpsCourse_Project/docs/infrastructure/Domains_Cerficiation.md

 ## Manually adding listener to Elastic Load Balancer to allow HTTPS
+First, add an inbound rule to the security group of the load balancer:
+1. Go to Load Balancers > Select the load balancer
+2. Go to the Security tab > select the security group
+3. Add an inbound rule with the following information:
+- Type: HTTPS
+- Protocol: TCP
+- Port range: 443
+- Source: Anywhere-IPv4

 After the previous steps, you can add a listener to the load balancer in the AWS Management Console with the following information:L
 - Listener protocol: HTTPS, port: 443 (typically the port of the incoming traffic)
 - Instance protocol: HTTP, port: 80 (the port of the EC2 instance)